 If you’re uncomfortable with the idea of waking up at dawn to go flea market shopping, but still can’t resist the call for thrifting & haggling, shopping online offers a pretty smart alternative to going out in the real world.

 Sure, you won’t get the same exciting feeling you experience when rummaging through old boxes at the flea market.
-But many apps out there have the advantage of offering nice curated collections à la Pinterest of beautiful vintage and second hand merchandises.
+But many apps out there have the advantage of offering nice curated collections à la Pinterest of beautiful vintage and second-hand merchandise.
 While flea markets are mostly about finding random things on a budget you did not know you needed, flea market apps are generally about getting inspired and finding exactly what you’re looking for in your neighborhood.

 The process is pretty straightforward: Just take a picture of the item you sell, upload it with a description, put a price tag, and you’re good to go!
 And since most apps use “proximity shopping technology”, you don’t even have to worry about shipping as your customers might live within a few miles radius.